Operatory Lighting: Controversies and Opportunities

 2. Dental Clinics of North America, 1978

-Click here to join the "No Overhead Lights" discussion on the Dentaltown.com message boards.
+Click here to join this discussion on the Dentaltown.com message boards.

 |Dr. David Ahearn is a full time practicing dentist in Westport, Massachusetts.
 Though located in a small rural town, his office ranks